Written by the Dental Fear Central Web Team

-- It keeps the tooth dry – very important nowadays because many materials need a dry clean environment for tooth-coloured fillings to bond properly
+- It keeps the tooth dry.
+Many modern dental materials need a dry, clean environment to bond properly.

 - It gives you peace of mind that the dentist cannot accidentally drop the tiny files used to clean out the tooth (during root canal treatment) into your mouth.

 Think of it as a ‘raincoat’ which you hide under while ‘your tooth’ not ‘you’ is being treated. – from our message boards

-Can I breathe through my mouth and swallow with the dental dam on?
+Can I breathe through my mouth and swallow with the rubber dam on?

-Many people have a fear of the rubber dam because they are worried that they won’t be able to breathe and/or swallow.
-In the normal way (with the usual rubber dam design, where the sheet is put on a frame), there tends to be lots of room around the sides, so you will be able to breathe through your mouth:
+With the usual dental dam design, where the sheet is put on a frame, there tends to be lots of room around the sides.
+So you should be able to breathe through your mouth:

 The dam doesn’t completely cover the mouth, there’s plenty of room around the sides for air.